Sid Neigum: Career

 In March 2011, Neigum presented his first collection at Toronto Fashion Week.
 One year after Neigum's first collection, in April 2012, he received the Toronto Fashion Incubator's New Labels Award, an honour accompanied by a $25,000 cash prize sponsored by Suzanne A. Rogers, free studio space at the Toronto Fashion Incubator for one year, and editorial coverage in Flare magazine.
 Upon receiving this Neigum moved from New York to Toronto.
 In 2014, he won the Mercedes-Benz Start Up Award, which included a $30,000 grant, and mentorships from Fashion magazine's editor in chief, Bernadette Morra and IMG Canada's Carolyn Quinn.
 That same year, Neigum's line was purchased by The Room at The Bay.
 In February 2015, Neigum won the Swarovski Emerging Talent Award at the Canadian Arts and Fashion Awards, which awarded $10,000 and mentorships from Natasha Koifman of NKPR Inc and Suzanne Timmins, SVP and fashion director of Hudson's Bay Company and Lord & Taylor.
 In September 2016, Neigum won the DHL Exported program in London, which awarded him with two fully sponsored fashion shows at London Fashion Week; he has gone on to show his collections in Dubai, Paris, New York, and Shanghai.
 Neigum's work has been featured in Vogue, i-D, Harper's Bazaar, Forbes, V, Vogue Italia, Women's Wear Daily, Fashion magazine, Elle, and Business of Fashion.
 His collections are sold at retailers such as YOOX Net-a-Porter Group, Joyce Boutique, Selfridges, La Maison Simons, and Hudson's Bay Company.
 In March 2020, he opened a direct to consumer e-commerce website.

 In Spring 2022, Sid Neigum was featured as part of Intermix's "Be Bold" campaign.
 The company's vice president of marketing and creative Paula Knight said of the collection “empowering women to be bold is at the cornerstone of our brand".

-Notable clients

-Neigum has dressed Kylie Jenner, Este Haim, Lorde, SZA, Sophie Grégoire Trudeau, Coco Rocha, Lady Kitty Spencer, Jennifer Aniston, Jada Pinkett Smith, Rooney Mara, Rose-Marie Perreault, Tasha Tilberg, Liisa Winkler, Karine Vanasse, Stacey McKenzie, Ruth Negga, Elaine Welteroth, Jessi Cruickshank, Angel Olsen, Jessie Andrews, Georgia Fowler, and Katy Perry.